scSiameseClu: A Siamese Clustering Framework for Interpreting single-cell RNA Sequencing Data: Related Work

-Recently, graph-based clustering methods have gained considerable attention for their effectiveness~\cite{tu2021deep,liu2022deep,ning2025deep}.
+\textbf{Graph Clustering for scRNA-seq.} Recently, graph-based clustering methods have gained considerable attention for their effectiveness~\cite{tu2021deep,liu2022deep,ning2025deep}.
 Methods like scGAE~\cite{luo2021topology} and graph-sc~\cite{ciortan2022gnn} utilize graph autoencoders to embed scRNA-seq data while preserving topological structures. scGAC~\cite{cheng2022scgac} constructs cell graphs and employs a self-optimization approach for simultaneous representation learning and clustering.
 Notably, scGNN~\cite{wang2021scgnn} uses GNNs and multi-modal autoencoders to aggregate cell-cell relationships and model gene expression patterns, while scDSC~\cite{gan2022deep} combines a ZINB model-based autoencoder with GNN modules using a mutually supervised strategy.
-These methods often struggle with representation collapse, limiting their ability to model cell relationships.
+These methods often struggle with representation collapse, severely limiting their ability to accurately model cell relationships.